r-Techsupport/rTS_Wiki/docs/guides/making-a-system-dossier.md

 There is only one way to save the information from dxdiag, which is the "Save All Information..." button.
 It will create a small .txt file.

-## Useful for crashes or blackscreens
+## Useful for crashes or black screens
 These are not a replacement for general system information tools, these should only be an additional tool you use.

 ### HWiNFO stress tests and logging